A group of people look at the camera and smile. They're standing in the LCC building, behind a round table.

 Ann Peterson

-Back Row (L to R): Pr.
-Corrine Haulotte, Dwayne Voegli, Scott Sorvaag, Pr.
+Back Row (L to R): Emily Walberg, Pr.
+Corrine Haulotte, Ann Peterson, Susan Zeller, Pr.
 Michael Short

 WORDS FROM STUDENTS